 Planting trees helps to keep soil in place, restoring the riparian buffer and preventing sediment from flooding the nearby river.

 The Meramec River is beloved by Missourians as a favorite destination for floating, boating, fishing, and swimming, but it’s more than just a fun place to visit.
-The Meramec is an irreplaceable freshwater resource and a key tributary to the Mississippi River.
+The top-ranked watershed in the Midwest, the Meramec is an irreplaceable freshwater resource and a key tributary to the Mississippi River.
 It supports 31 species of global significance, including several species found nowhere else on Earth.
-The river provides economic and recreational resources for local communities, and supplies drinking water to approximately 250,000 people.
+The river provides economic and recreational resources for local communities, and supplies drinking water to approximately 70,000 households.

-The negative impacts of overuse are not confined to the river’s natural communities.
-Local human communities and economies are affected as well.
-Lower numbers of fish and crayfish harm the fishing industry, flooding increases due to altered natural water cycles, water purification costs increase, and recreational opportunities diminish.
+The negative impacts of overuse are not confined to the river’s plants and animals.
+Local communities and economies are affected as well.
+Habitat loss has reduced sport fish numbers and harms the fishing industry.
+Flooding increases due to altered natural water cycles, water purification costs increase, and recreational opportunities diminish.

 Developing a Conservation Action Plan